How The Safety-Spec Gross Room Tray design can contribute to your institutional patient safety program.

 1. Specimen Jar Holders.

 The tray provides ability to hold up to four specimens from a patient.
 The jar cutout can accommodate jars of various diameters (depending on the tray size in use), with the ability to "grip" and hold the jar securely in place.
 Why four?
-Most patients have between two and three specimens in a "case", allowing for the entire case to be held in one tray.
+Most patients have between two and three specimens in a "case", allowing for all of the specimens from the individual patient to be held in one tray.
 If a patient has more, then just add a second (or more) tray to organize up to an unlimited number of specimens.

 Note: The tray is designed to hold ONE set of patient specimens at a time.
 We do NOT recommend using a tray for more than one patient at a time.